kiki-lamb/drumtool/README.md

-     > inst CH   # Play the 'CH' instrument. when %4   # on notes evenly divisible by 4 (every quarter note) shift 2   # shifted back (later in time) by 2/16ths. fl         # Flip the result (play when it would ordinarily not play and vice versa). mu         # But it's muted, so we don't hear it.
+     > inst CH   # Play the 'CH' instrument. when %4   # on notes evenly divisible by 4 (every quarter note) shift 2   # shifted back (later in time) by 2/16ths. fl        # Flip triggers coming from this node (play when it would ordinarily not play and vice versa). mu        # But it's muted, so we don't hear it.

      > inst OH   # Play the 'SD' instrument when %4   # on notes evenly divisible by 4 (every quarter note)